 (ii) A treatment that involves emplacing acid in a well and that uses a volume of fluid equal to or greater than the Acid Volume Threshold for the operation shall be presumed to be a well stimulation treatment unless it is demonstrated to the Division's satisfaction that the treatment, as designed, does not enhance oil and gas production or recovery by increasing the permeability of the formation.
+For the purpose of determining whether a treatment is greater than the Acid Volume Threshold, the volume of fluid used in a treatment does not include the volume fluid used for a pre-flush that does not use acid or an overdisplacement that does not use acid.

-(iii) The searchable index maintained by the Division under Section 1777.4(d) will clearly indicate each submission for a treatment that exceeds the formation fracture gradient or emplaces acid in the well and exceeds the Acid Volume Threshold, and such submissions shall include the Division's determination that the treatment is not a well stmulation treatment and the basis for the determination.
+(iii) The searchable index maintained by the Division under Section 1777.4(d) will clearly indicate each submission for a treatment that exceeds the formation fracture gradient or emplaces acid in the well and exceeds the Acid Volume Threshold, and such submissions shall include the Division's determination that the treatment is not a well stimulation treatment and the basis for the determination.

-(B) Well stimulation treatment does not include routine well cleanout work; routine well maintenance; routine treatment for the purpose of removal of formation damage due to drilling; bottom hole pressure surveys; routine activities that do not affect the integrity of the well or the formation; the removal of scale or precipitate from the perforations, casing, or tubing; a gravel pack treatment that does not exceed the formation fracture gradient; or a treatment that involves emplacing acid in a well and that uses a volume of fluid that is less than the Acid Volume Threshold for the operation and is below the formation fracture gradient-does not penetrate into the formation more than 36 inches from the wellbore.
+(B) Well stimulation treatment does not include routine well cleanout work; routine well maintenance; routine treatment for the purpose of removal of formation damage due to drilling; bottom hole pressure surveys; routine activities that do not affect the integrity of the well or the formation; the removal of scale or precipitate from the perforations, casing, or tubing; a gravel pack treatment that does not exceed the formation fracture gradient; or a treatment that involves emplacing acid in a well and that uses a volume of fluid that is less than the Acid Volume Threshold for the operation and is below the formation fracture gradient.